 For a man whose job involves applications of the latest technology, Blair Parkin’s favorite exhibit at the California Academy of Sciences is surprisingly low-tech.
 It’s a tiny fragment of rock, displayed behind plexiglass, that most people overlook.
 But as our tour group moves through throngs of meandering school children on a busy Wednesday, Parkin points at it excitedly, and says, “Look, everyone!
 A piece of the moon!”

 Maybe Parkin’s enthusiasm is an allegory: He likes to shoot for the moon.
-Drawn to “impossible projects,” as he says, this technologist has designed advanced audiovisual environments for museums, international oil companies, and New York’s most famous venue, Radio City Music Hall.
+Drawn to “impossible projects,” as he says, this technologist has deep experience in planetarium audiovisual design, as well as advanced audiovisual environments for museums, international oil companies, and New York’s most famous venue, Radio City Music Hall.